 Once the civil war finished, the dictatorship of General Franco started.
 Consequently, all the national institutions moved to Madrid.
 After Franco's death in 1975, life in Madrid changed as Spain shifted to a system of democratic government.

 In 1983 Madrid became the capital of the Autonomous Community of Madrid, which was created under a 1981 law.
-The region grew as an industrial centre to become the wealthiest autonomous community in Spain.
-In 1992 Madrid was designated as the cultural capital of Europe, which focused international attention on the city and its arts.
+The region grew as an industrial centre to become one of the wealthiest autonomous communities in Spain.

 When you move internationally you are taking a big step.
 Lots of things are changing and you have a million things to think about and take care of.
 If you are able to select a top of the line moving company that moves for a modest price, it can take a big weight of your shoulders in busy times.